agcooke/sofie_ros/src/arduino_code/README.md

 When using the SOFIE GUI a file consisting all of the sensor data can be created.
 This would include a .bag-file with the steering angle data.

+__The arduino steering sensor file is now integrated fully into the sofie\_ros system using the launch/simple_bridge_normal.launch file.__

 ### Altering the sensor firmware